Marquette Players to Watch Against Michigan State - Second Round

 Marquette's Last Game

-Marquette was victorious in its previous game against Vermont, 78-61, on Friday.
-Kam Jones was its top scorer with 19 points.
+Marquette was victorious in its previous game versus Vermont, 78-61, on Friday.
+Kam Jones led the way with 19 points, and also had four boards and two assists.

 |Name